QTM 350 - Data Science Computing

 How to declare dependencies? 📜

-• What OS do you use?
-(Does it work on your collaborator’s system?)
+• What OS am I using?
+(Will this work on my collaborator’s system?)

-• What are the steps to reproduce your results?
+• What are the steps to reproduce my results?

 • However, it is better to use a package manager to declare your dependencies

-• A single file describing the necessary dependencies, which can be used to install all dependencies in one step
+• It’s a single file describing the necessary dependencies, which can be used to install all dependencies in one step

 • Store the file in the repository root (main folder)

-• This depends on the environment/package manager you want to use:
+• The file depends on the environment/package manager you want to use:

 • For conda (python and R): generate an environment.yml file